WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 ## Components

 Log files are split into the various components that make up a Fusion installation.
-For any one zone, this would include:

-* Fusion Server
+* Fusion Server - one per zone.
-* IHC Server
+* IHC Server - one per zone.
-* UI Server
+* UI Server - one per zone.
+* OneUI - one per installation.

 For Hadoop zones (i.e. CDH or HDP), additional components could be:

 * NameNode Proxy
 * Live Hive Proxy

-There is also one component that is not linked to a specific zone:

-* OneUI

 All of these components are contained within their specific containers, as shown below from an example output of `docker-compose ps`: